quickwit-oss/quickwit/docs/reference/aggregation.md

 If you set the show_term_doc_count_error parameter to true, the terms aggregation will include doc_count_error_upper_bound, which is an upper bound to the error on the doc_count returned by each shard.
 It’s the sum of the size of the largest bucket on each segment that didn’t fit into shard_size.

-Defaults to true when ordering by counts desc.
+Defaults to true when ordering by count desc.

 ###### **min_doc_count**